gaoyinfeng/I-SIM/README.md

 # I-SIM
 A simulator that is built upon the INTERACTION Dataset.
-We will release it as soon as we finish reorganizing and cleaning the codes.
+We plan to release it as soon as we finish reorganizing and cleaning the codes.
 An early version is provided in our previous work, [TrajGen][website_trajgen].

 [website_trajgen]: https://github.com/gaoyinfeng/TrajGen/